apache/spark/docs/helm-chart/using-additional-containers.rst

 ---------------

 You can also deploy extra init containers through the ``extraInitContainers`` parameter.
-You can define different containers for the scheduler, webserver and worker pods.
+You can define different containers for the scheduler, webserver, worker and triggerer pods.

 For example, an init container that just says hello: